On the Topic of Business...

 How do you price your 3D Pokemon cards?

-The base price depends on the amount of cards and time spent.
+The base price depends on the number of cards used and time spent.
 I add a small percentage to take care of all of the shipping materials.
-Other details, like if holographic cards are used or if the demand for this particular Pokemon is high, I will mark it up by a little, but not enough to wound someone’s wallet.
+Other details, like whether holographic cards are used or if the demand for this particular Pokemon is high, may affect the price by a little.
 The shipping price looks like a pain, but in reality, paying for such a convenient service demands that much money.

 Do you make other TCG 3D cards?